 Are the dates set for Spring Training 2021?

 Picking dates within those time frames for a trip shouldn’t be too risky based on the above dates.
 Generally speaking, MLB teams don’t spend more than a few days away from their home fields once games begin.
 If you pick four days to head to spring training, chances are very good you’ll have a home game for at least one of those days—and chances are good any away games will be played a short distance away.
+But check out the schedules: You can plan away.

 What will Spring Training 2021 look like?

 What you think Spring Training 2021 will look like depends on how you view future management of the coronavirus pandemic and whether you assume present trends in Florida and Arizona will continue.
 As of today the numbers in those two states are in serious decline, though positivity rates are still higher than desired.
 Will things be better by the beginning of February?
-Answering that question is something you’ll need to decide on your own, but with so many travel-related costs now easily changeable or not subject to those pesky change fees (thanks, United and Delta!), the worst-case scenario is that you make some plans and then either cancel or adjust them as you get closer to late February and early March.
+Answering that question is something you’ll need to decide on your own, but with so many travel-related costs now easily changeable or not subject to those pesky change fees (thanks, United and Delta!), the worst-case scenario is that you make some plans and then either cancel or adjust them as you get closer to early February.